-5.1 The Independent Administrator will submit the Report upon approval by the MSG.
+- 5.1 The IA will submit the Report upon approval to the MSG.
 The MSG will endorse the report in principle prior to its publication and will oversee its publication.
-Where stakeholders other than the Independent Administrator decide to include additional comments, the authorship should be clearly indicated.

-- 5.2 The Independent Administrator should produce electronic data files that can be published together with the final Report.
+Where stakeholders other than the IA decide to include additional comments, the authorship should be clearly indicated. - 5.2 The IA should produce electronic data files that can be published together with the final Report.
 The final Report should be delivered in both soft and hard copy formats (Word and Pdf versions) for distribution as agreed by the MSG.
-The Independent Administrator may also be required to develop a set of power point briefing slides for MSG's use in external communications. - 5.3 The Independent Administrator provide files for all data in a searchable, sortable and machine-readable formats.
+The IA may also be required to develop a set of power point briefing slides for MSG's use in external communications. - 5.3 The IA provide files for all data in a searchable, sortable and machine-readable formats.
 These files shall be accompanied by comprehensive documentation that would allow any third party to easily understand and use these data files.
 This should include a description of data types, the meaning of data categories and available values.
-The final product of the files and data will be the property of the PNGEITI National Secretariat. - 5.4 Following approval by the MSG, the Independent Administrator is mandated to submit a summary data (in excel data formats) from the PNGEITI Report electronically to the International Secretariat according to the standardized reporting format (EITI Requirement 7.2.
-The Independent Administrator is to note that the summary data 2.0 that came into force on 1 July 2019 would mean that the FY2019 PNGEITI Report should use the new template.
-The Independent Administrator should refer to this link https://eiti.org/event/eiti-summary-data-20-anglophone-webinar to see more guidance on this requirement.
-The International Secretariat can provide training and support to the Independent Administrator and the PNGEITI National Secretariat in using the new summary data template, if required.

-As a recommendation, the Independent Administrator and the MSG may choose to use the "part 2 - disclosure checklist" of the summary data" as a basis to provide a summary of the scope and level of systematic disclosure.
-A specific section in the report can be dedicated to providing a summary on systematic disclosure.

-- 5.5 The Independent Administrator shall take appropriate measures to ensure that the Report is accurate and comprehensive.
+The final product of the files and data will be the property of the PNGEITI National Secretariat. - 5.4 Following approval by the MSG, the IA is mandated to submit a summary data (in excel data formats) from the PNGEITI Report electronically to the EITI International Secretariat according to the standardized reporting format (EITI Requirement 7.2.
+The IA is to note that the summary data 2.0 that came into force on 1 July 2019 would mean that the FY2020 PNGEITI Report should use the new template.
+The IA should refer to this link https://eiti.org/event/eiti-summary-data-20-anglophone-webinar to see more guidance on this requirement.
+The EITI International Secretariat can provide training and support to the IA and the PNGEITI National Secretariat in using the new summary data template, if required. - As a recommendation, the IA and the MSG may choose to use the "part 2 disclosure checklist" of the summary data" as a basis to provide a summary of the scope and level of systematic disclosure.
+A specific section in the report can be dedicated to providing a summary on systematic disclosure. - 5.5 The IA shall take appropriate measures to ensure that the Report is accurate and comprehensive.
 This includes ensuring that the Report have high levels of readability, legality and usability.
-The MSG may also request for the Report to be edited by a professional copy-editor and/or be designed by a professional graphical designer. - 5.6 The MSG may request the Independent Administrator to submit to the National Secretariat all data gathered during reconciliation, including the contact information of all institutions contacted during the reporting period. - 5.7 The Independent Administrator should endeavour to include information graphics into the Report for better illustration and understanding.
+The MSG may also request for the Report to be edited by a professional copy-editor and/or be designed by a professional graphical designer. - 5.6 The MSG may request the IA to submit to the National Secretariat all data gathered during reconciliation, including the contact information of all institutions contacted during the reporting period. - 5.7 The IA should endeavour to include information graphics into the Report for better illustration and understanding.

-4. Qualification requirements for Independent Administrator
+4. Qualification requirements for Independent Administrator (IA)

-The reconciliation of company payments and government revenues must be undertaken by an Independent Administrator applying international professional standards.
-It is a requirement that the Independent Administrator is perceived by the MSG to be credible, trustworthy and technically competent.
+The reconciliation of company payments and government revenues must be undertaken by the IA applying international professional standards.
+It is a requirement that the IA is perceived by the MSG to be credible, trustworthy and technically competent.
 Bidders must follow (and show how they will apply) the appropriate professional standards for the reconciliation and agreed-upon-procedures in preparing the report.
-The Independent Administrator must be able to meet all relevant criteria and due diligence requirements and must have some experience working on similar financial budget / revenue issues and extensive experience in accounting, auditing, financial analysis and reconciliation.
+The IA must be able to meet all relevant criteria and due diligence requirements and must have some experience working on similar areas such as budget and resources revenue and extensive experience in accounting, auditing, financial analysis and reconciliation.